top of page

 A professional fire risk assessment follows a clear process.
 The main steps of a fire risk assessment are:

-1. Identifying fire hazards.
-Your assessor will look for anything that could start a fire and cause it to spread — such as flammable materials, faulty electrics, or equipment that generates heat.
+1. Identifying Fire Hazards: Your assessor will look for anything that could start a fire and cause it to spread — such as flammable materials, faulty electrics, or equipment that generates heat.

-2. Identifying people at risk.
-This stage considers who may be at risk if a fire occurs and where they are located in the building.
+2. Identifying People at Risk: This stage considers who may be at risk if a fire occurs and where they are located in the building.
 For example, employees, residents, visitors, or anyone with mobility challenges.

-3. Evaluating the risks and taking action.
-Hazards and risks are then evaluated.
+3. Evaluating the Risks and Taking Action: Hazards and risks are then evaluated.
 The assessor will determine whether your current safety measures are sufficient or whether improvements are required — and who will be responsible for implementing them.

-4. Planning & recording.
-The findings are documented, and an action plan is created.
+4. Planning & Recording: The findings are documented, and an action plan is created.
 This includes procedures for what to do in a fire emergency.

-5. Reviewing & updating.
-A fire risk assessment is not a one-time exercise.
+5. Reviewing & Updating: A fire risk assessment is not a one-time exercise.
 It should be reviewed regularly and updated when there are changes in staff, layout, equipment, or processes.

 What Does a Fire Risk Assessment Cover?